 Tory MP faces Commons suspension over ‘insincere’ apology for bullying

-The Commons Standards Committee has recommended the MP should also make a further apology in the Commons after media interviews he gave appeared to call into doubt the sincerity of his earlier apology.
+The Commons Standards Committee earlier recommended that the MP should also make a further apology in the Commons after media interviews he gave appeared to call into doubt the sincerity of his initial apology.

+Mr Kawczynski subsequently issued a lengthy statement via social media, apologising for commenting on the Commons disciplinary procedures which occurred at a time when he was in an “emotional and distressed state”.

+The MP wrote: “I accept fully that I was wrong to comment about the disciplinary procedures and I accept unreservedly the findings of the committee.

 In its report, the committee said Mr Kawczynski had been required to apologise “unequivocally” for the earlier breach.